-A legendary 19.07 carat pink diamond of historic Royal French provenance will be offered for sale at Christie’s Magnificent Jewels auction in Geneva on 14 November 2017, the auction house reports in a press release.
-The magnificent stone has been in the collection of four kings, four queens, two emperors and two empresses, starting with the Sun King, Louis XIV.
-It is one of France’s most storied gems, with three centuries of royal provenance.
+A legendary 19.07 carat pink diamond of historic Royal French provenance will be offered for sale at Christie’s Magnificent Jewels auction in Geneva on 14 November 2017, DiamondLoupe reports in a press release.
+The stone has been a part of the collection of four kings, four queens, two emperors and two empresses, starting with the Sun King, Louis XIV.
+It is one of France’s most storied gems, with three centuries of royal provenance, DiamondLoupe says.

-Starting on 9 November, the Geneva pre-sale exhibition will be taking place at the Four Seasons Hotel des Bergues, with the diamond finally being offered on the evening of 14 November in the Magnificent Jewels auction.
+Starting on 9 November, the Geneva pre-sale exhibition will be taking place at the Four Seasons Hotel des Bergues.
 Christie’s has not put an estimate price on the diamond, but the historic stone is expected to fetch up to $9 million.
-(Source DiamondLoupe)